-Aline Badger Carter, sixth woman to be appointed poet laureate of the State of Texas, is not only a native Texan herself but she is also the granddaughter of the late Sarah (Riddle) Eagar who is sometimes referred to as the first Anglo-American girl born in San Antonio, Texas.
+Aline Badger Carter, sixth woman to be appointed poet laureate of the State of Texas, is not only a native Texan herself but she is also the granddaughter of the late Sarah (Riddle) Eagar who was born in San Antonio, Texas during the Republic in 1842.
 Mrs. Eagar was a member of the Daughters of the Republic until her death in 1947.
 Mrs. Carter is a member in the same organization and she has an inherent interest in everything pertaining to the state and its development.

 Aline Carter, like her grandmother, was born in San Antonio, the daughter of Frank J. and Blanche (Eagar) Badger.
 She received her primary education from private tutors and later study in the Boston Conservatory of Music, Eric Pape School of Art, and Wellesley College.
 Mrs. Carter is now a member of the Avalon World Arts Academy, the Poetry Society of Texas and the Episcopal Church.
 Her works have appeared in Different, The Raven, Wings, The Christian Century, Choir Practice, Versecraft and in the anthologies; Wings Over Chaos, Avalon Press, Music in Miniature, published by R. Ralph Cheyney and Lucia Trent, and Poems of Trees, a Sidney Lanier Memorial, published by Wightman Melton.

 In private life Aline B. Carter is Mrs. Henry Champe Carter, whose husband, the late Honorable H. C. Carter, was a prominent Texas attorney and past president of the State Bar Association.
 Their three sons are Henry Champe Jr., Frank J. and David Paul Carter.